 Both arms fully waxed, nice

-Add one or more waxing treatments to the same appointment and receive the following discounts off all treatments (excludes eyes):
+Add one or more body waxing treatments to the same appointment and receive the following discount off all treatments (excludes face and full body combo):

 Book a Wait-List appointment and get 20% off.
 Click Here

 Have a question about getting a body wax?
 If we haven’t answered it in the FAQ’s click the button to ask us something else.
 We will email you a private answer.